-The Harper Court Arts Council issued grants in 2009 totaling $191,000.
-Awards included approximately $96,000 in support of community business and economic development and $95,000 in support of arts and culture programs.
+The Harper Court Arts Council issued grants in 2010 totaling $188,800.
+Awards included support of community business and economic development, arts and cultural programs.

 Chicago Public Art Group

 Supports “Eccentric Hyde Park”, mosaic panels that will be installed on the Southern pedestrian underpass by 57th Street and Lake Shore Drive as part of a large over-arching project, that will work with a Retirement Community and its residents to research ideas, design templates, and fabricate 45 square feet of panels.